Gem-Security/cortex-xsoar/Packs/Gem/Integrations/Gem/README.md

 Use Gem alerts as a trigger for Cortex XSOAR’s custom playbooks, to automate response to specific TTPs.
-This integration was integrated and tested with version xx of Gem.

 ## Configure Gem on Cortex XSOAR